 QOH takes place in a European like setting, mixed with elements of Afro-Futurism.

 In an exclusive interview with VIBE105 Correspondent Nina Kalirai, director and main actress Kyisha Williams explains the significance for the film’s setting:

 “Initially when I thought of Queen of Hearts, I wanted to re-imagine that time period because it’s very colonial.
-When we do see black people represented in Victorian films, they’re often the help, a servant/slave and marginalized overall in the story.
-We (Lindsey & Kyshia) wanted to really bring black experience and black culture into the forefront, by having a complex black woman lead who has a lot of different things going on and isn’t really easy to understand.
-She’s not your stereotypical representation of black women and ‘how they are’.
+When we do see Black people represented in Victorian films, they’re often the help, a servant/slave and marginalized overall in the story.
+We (Lindsey & Kyisha) wanted to really bring Black experience and Black culture into the forefront, by having a complex Black woman lead who has a lot of different things going on and isn’t really easy to understand.
+She’s not your stereotypical representation of Black women and ‘how they are’.
 We wanted to reclaim and take over that space.
-I personally find it a very beautiful time period, but I never saw black people represented well, or in leads, aside from one movie.”
+I personally find it a very beautiful time period, but I never saw Black people represented well, or in leads, aside from one movie.”